 One of the best ways to increase your chances of success is to draft a vision statement for your product.
 A vision statement creates a definite sense of direction towards the end goal of the application.
 As well, your vision statement defines the solution to the problem your intended users are facing.

 Mobile app prototyping is another excellent method for creating a UVP.
 Testing a mobile product with a prototype is essential for user-centric design and development.
 Prototyping is a central part of the design thinking research process and uses rapid iteration to arrive at a product that offers maximum user value.
 Often the prototyping process will expose new ideas and confirm the best direction to take during development.
 Developing a prototype is a cyclical activity where product teams continually review and refine the product concept, returning to the beginning of the process several times until the concept meets business objectives and user needs.
-Overall, the process helps identify and fix problems early on in the project when it’s far less expensive to make changes.
+Overall, the process helps identify and fix problems early, when it’s far less expensive to make changes.

-When apps don’t perform well across the scope of devices, networks, and operating systems, it becomes a major problem.
+When apps fail to perform well across devices, networks, and operating systems, it becomes a major problem.
 Users get frustrated when an app works on their iPhone, but not on their iPad, for example.
 When deciding what platform is best for your mobile app, a key question to ask is: what is the goal and purpose of your application?
 Choosing the right platform for your mobile app depends on the app content you intend to create and overall business goals.
 It comes down to analyzing your target market, and core user demographics to choose the option that best suits your business.

+A poor user experience is one of the biggest reasons why apps fail.
 There are a lot of components involved in building an app that offers a great user experience.
 At a base level, your app needs to be intuitive.
 If a user struggles to perform basic functions on your app and can’t figure out core functionalities easily, the result is very poor usability.
 Some other examples of poor user experience include:

 Successful mobile apps all have one thing in common: they benefit users.
 If a user is going to use an app repeatedly, the product needs to be useful and offer a great deal of value.
 Creating an amazing UX involves practicing design thinking and establishing an extensive understanding of the target users’ lives and unmet needs.